KatePaulauskas/trade-tracker/README.md

 - [Balsamiq Studios software](https://balsamiq.com/wireframes/) was used to create mockup wireframe for the current project.
 - To select the fonts for the site, a font pairing service was used: [Font Joy](https://fontjoy.com/).
+- The color palette for the site was selected using [Colormind tool](http://colormind.io/):
 - Paired font families were downloaded from [Google Fonts](https://fonts.google.com/).
 - Site colors accessibility was checked using [Adobe Color Accessibility Tool](<https://color.adobe.com/>).
 - Icon displayed on the Home page was taken from [Iconify](https://iconify.design).